amithjkamath/tara/docs/index.md

 TARA stands for Techniques for Automation in Radiotherapy Applications is a set of notes on AI in Radiation Oncology.
 This is a WIP (Work-In-Progress): this message will be removed once sufficient progress has been made.

-## How to Use This Guide

-This guide is designed for clinicians, researchers, and students interested in the fundamentals of deep learning, with a focus on applications in radiation oncology.
-Each section builds on the previous, starting from traditional machine learning and progressing to advanced deep learning architectures.

 ### [1: Introduction](intro/intro.md)

 * Overview of AI: Definition, history, and evolution of AI in healthcare.​